vgalanti/fastvol/docs/pde.md

 ---

 ## Applying These Methods in Practice
 Let’s now turn to implementation.
-Below, we sketch pseudocode and simplified C-style loops to clarify the mechanics and vectorization potential of each method.
+Below, we sketch pseudocode and simplified C-style loops to clarify the mechanics and vectorization potential of each method, with $a=\alpha$, $b=\beta$, and $c=\gamma$.
 It's important to note that during the iterations we only update inner points, so `N=N_S-2`.

 Because the implementations are written in C, we avoid expensive memory copies by using double-buffering and pointer swaps.
 At each timestep, we keep the main option values in an array `v`, and use `x` and `x_old` as working buffers to compute the solution to the next linear system.
 Conceptually, at any point in the iterative backward stepping process, we are solving a system of the form: `A x = v`, and then swapping `x` and `v` before moving to the next time step.

 ```c
 double v[N];     // value buffer